Getting started with Babylon¶

 Setup Babylon¶

-The first thing to do in order to check if Babylon is working properly:
+The first thing to do to verify that Babylon is working properly run:

 babylon --help